lullis/hardware-status/README.md

      is necessary to use system python's packages for use of system D-Bus): `$ virtualenv --system-site-packages hardware-status`

-  3. Install django. `$ pip install django`
+  3. Install dependencies. `$ pip install -r requirements.txt`
   4. Run syncdb: /path/to/hardware-status/src/manage.py syncdb
-  5. runserver
+  5. Start application: /path/to/hardware-status/src/manage.py runserver
+  6. From your browser, access http://localhost:8000

 There is no configuration database needed.
 The django app is already setup to use sqlite.